Mendes11/micro_framework/README.md

 # Micro Framework
 (yet another) Python Microservices Framework.
 It is inspired by Nameko but without the class service style and the ability to work with processes or threads.

+## Components
+* Runner: It is the component that will start your service.
+You instantiate it with the configuration and the routes.

+* Route: A route is the link between an entrypoint and a function with the business logic.
+The route is responsible to trigger based on the kind of route you selected and ask for the Runner to call the function.

+  You can define dependencies that this function has and also add translators , which will convert the entrypoint message to a desired format.

+* Dependency: It's a class that should be passed to the target function which can be configured based on some configurations of the route/runner.

+* MessageTranslator: Transforms a message into another message.

 ## Usage
  To use, simply create a module to start, define your routes and identify the